kynx/v8js-handlebars/README.md

 ### create($runtime = false, $extensions = [], $report_uncaught_exceptions = true)

 In javascript Handlebars, this creates an isolated Handlebars environment with its own partials and helpers.

 There is an odd feature with V8Js extensions where they can actually persist between requests.
 This has some advantages: we don't have to reload the handlebars source with each request.
-But it does introduce a potential problem: things one script added to the main Handlebars object might suddenly be appearing in another request.
+But it does introduce a potential problem: things one script adds to the main Handlebars object might suddenly appear in another request.

-To avoid poluting the main Handlebars instance, we always call `Handlebars.create()` when instantiating a new Handlebars class.
-This static method is a simple factory that returns a new PHP Handlebars instance.
+To avoid polluting the main Handlebars instance, we always call `Handlebars.create()` when instantiating a new Handlebars class.
 The following are identical:

 ```php
 $handlebars = new Handlebars();